BitcoinDesign/Guide/guide/case-studies/payjoin.md

 Once the payjoin setup is functional, all payment requests (BIP-21 payment links or encoded as QRs) should contain the necessary information (including endpoint address) to perform the payjoin transaction.
 No separate user action should be required.

-#####  Payjoin Status/Settings
+#####  Payjoin status/settings

-A dedicated section in the settings page might be a good idea to provide dedicated space in the UI to manage Payjoin settings and monitor its status.
-This would also provide UI space for users using a cold wallet to discover and set up payjoin.
+A dedicated section in the settings page might be a good idea to provide dedicated space in the UI to manage payjoin settings and monitor its status.
+This would also provide UI space for users using a cold wallet to discover and set up payjoins.
 This section could contain:

 - Payjoin setup workflow
 - Additional payjoin features like third party endpoints, address substitution, cold-wallet backfill